microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
 2022-10-28
-1. Added "GenerateTablePrefix" command to generate Logic App's table prefix as per Logic App name and workflow name.2
+1. Added "GenerateTablePrefix" command to generate Logic App's table prefix as per Logic App name and workflow name.
 2. Added a new option "-ago" in Backup command to only retrieve definitions for past X days.

 2022-09-30